atharvacc/c2GAN/README.md

 ## Environment

+* ubuntu 16.04
-* ubuntu 16.0 + python 3.6.2 + Tensorflow 1.10.0
+* python 3.6.
-* numpy 1.16.2 + scipy 0.18.1
+- **tensorflow-gpu 1.4.0**
-* NVIDIA GPU + cuda
+* NVIDIA GPU + CUDA 10.0

 ## Building environment
-We recommend configuring a new environment on our machine to avoid version conflicts of some packages.
+We recommend configuring a new environment named *ccgan* on our machine to avoid version conflicts of some packages.We assume that *corresponding NVIDIA GPU support and CUDA 10.0* has been installed on your machine.
 * Build anaconda environment

 ```
 $ conda create -n ccgan python=3.6
 ```

-* Install tensorflow
+* Activate the *ccgan* environment and install tensorflow

 ```
-$ source activate tensorflow
+$ source activate ccgan
-$ cd Download
-$ pip install --ignore-installed --upgrade tensorflow-1.3.0-py3-none-linux_x86_64.whl
+$ conda install tensorflow-gpu=1.10.0
 ```

 * Test if the installation is successful